violentmonkey/violentmonkey/README.md

 More details can be found [here](https://violentmonkey.github.io/).

+## Automated Builds for Testers

+A test build is generated automatically for changes between beta releases.
+It can be installed as an unpacked extension in Chrome and Chromium-based browsers or as a temporary extension in Firefox.
+It's likely to have bugs so do an export in Violentmonkey settings first.
+This zip is available only if you're logged-in on GitHub site.
+Open an entry in the [CI workflows](https://github.com/violentmonkey/violentmonkey/actions/workflows/ci.yml) table and click the `Violentmonkey-...` link at the bottom to download it.

 ## Environment Variables

 The following environment variables will be injected at compilation time for some features to work: